Welcome home. Rates.ca is Canada's premier destination for finding the best auto, travel and property insurance rates.

 Property insurance isn't a one size fits all type of deal.
 Each policy is different and comes with different levels of coverage, allowing you to customize your plan to fit your needs and your budget.Compare Property Insurance Quotes Today

-Rates.ca will help you find the best rate on property insurance.
+Use Rates.ca to find the best rate on property insurance.
 It's quick to get quotes and simple to use.
-At Rates.ca, easy saves.
-Compare today.